 - a small pinch of salt

 - 5-8 g matcha powder I use 5g

 - Pre-soak the yellow mung beans overnight.
 Rinse and dry in the next day.

-- In a rice cooker, add clean water to slightly cover the mung beans and cook with a rice procedure until the beans are soft and easy to smash.
+- In a high pressure cooker, add clean water to slightly cover the mung beans and cook with a bean procedure until the beans are soft and easy to smash.
 Then smash them with a spatula until a smooth and fine mixture.
 Transfer it to a non-stick pan.